arubis/twililight/README.md

 Head back into the Pry session (it's cool if you need to restart it), and fire off a call to `associate_notify_with_messaging_service`.

 Now if you `continue` or Ctrl+D to get out of Pry and continue the script, it should complete successfully, and you should get a text at the number you supplied in .env.

+## Ongoing Usage

+After a first successful run & provisioning as described above, running the script straight through without additional calls (and either `continue`ing past the `binding.pry` or just commenting it out) will fire off another SMS notification.